 The Church has been growing ever since.
 But the Lord’s call, also known as “vocation,” is different for each person.
-When it came to me as a teen, it meant leaving behind my bass guitar and rock band to embrace the discipline of theological study.
+When the Lord’s call came to me as a teen, it meant leaving behind my bass guitar and rock band to embrace the discipline of theological study.
 It also mean turning off the TV to develop a life of prayer.
 In my twenties, it meant surrendering the independence of single life to open my life to another in marriage, and to lovingly accept the gift of five children from God, with all the accompanying responsibilities, joys, and challenges.

 God has a unique and marvelous plan for each one of our lives that involves sacrifice and joys beyond our imaginings.
 And this plan leads all of us to a realm far beyond the reach of death and taxes.
 But to experience the adventure of the journey, and arrive at the destination, we have to accept the call.
 And that means being ever ready to re-form our lives.

-This article originally appeared in Our Sunday Visitor as a reflection on the readings for the third Sunday in Ordinary time, Cycle A, (Is 8:23-9:3; Ps 27; 1 Cor 1:10-13, 17; Mt 4:12-23 or 4:12-17).
+his article focuses on the call or vocation entailed in being a part of the Church.
+It is a reflection on the readings for the third Sunday in Ordinary time, Cycle A, (Isaiah 8:23-9:3; Psalm 27; 1 Corinthians 1:10-13, 17; Matthew 4:12-23 or 4:12-17).

 Banner/featured image by an unknown artist.
 Public domain.